alfreedolf/stackoverflow_multiple_years/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interested in using Stack Overflow data from multiple years, from 2011, to better understand:
+For this project, I was interested in using Stack Overflow data from multiple years, from 2011, to better understand some insights regarding the popularity of programming languages over time.
+Here are the questions that the project is currently covering:

 1. What languages were the most popular in each year?
 2. What trends are in top 10 languages popularity?